Kigali, Volcanoes National Park, Nyungwe Forest National Park

 A relaxed morning provides a final chance to take in the views, with volcanic cones rising majestically above the rainforest.
 You’ll then be transferred back to Kigali by road and board a local flight bound for Kamembe in the far southwest of the country.
-Admire the Congo Basin from the air, watching the contrasting swirls of green cascade beneath the wingtips, and then be transferred to Nyungwe Forest Lodge.
-Check into your luxury bungalow and admire the rainforest from the terrace, watching for monkeys that swing in the nearby trees.
-Now settle into the spa, where a 60-minute massage helps prepare your legs for the two days of trekking to come.
-Complete the soothing Nyungwe introduction with a dip in the infinity pool and a sumptuous dinner.
+Admire the Congo Basin from the air, watching the contrasting swirls of green cascade beneath the wingtips, and then be transferred to your lodge near the Nyungwe Forest National Park.
+From your lodging you can admire the rainforest from the terrace, watching for monkeys that swing in the nearby trees.

 Exotic Nyungwe is a symbol of Central Africa’s Congo Basin, a realm of vibrant orchids, cacophonous monkeys, and butterflies swooping amongst ebony and mahogany trees.
 It’s far too dense for vehicles, but the park is crisscrossed by a series of well-maintained hiking trails.
 These reveal the wildlife wonders of an untouched rainforest realm.
 Playful troops of L’Hoest’s monkeys are rarely more than 100 meters from the lodge.
 Tails curl down from the canopy, and you gaze up to see red colobus monkeys.
 The hoots of grey-cheeked mangabeys echo into your bungalow.
 This rainforest is home to a quarter of Africa’s primate species, and even on the shortest of walks, you’ll find many enchanting sights.